IBM-Cloud/terraform-provider-ibm/website/docs/r/database.html.markdown

 - `auto_scaling` (List, Optional) Configure rules to allow your database to automatically increase its resources.
 Single block of autoscaling is allowed at once.

-  **Gen2:** Plan fails if set.
+  **Gen2:** Accepted but ignored.
 Auto-scaling policies are not available in Gen2.
 Monitor your database and manually adjust scaling as needed.

    - Nested scheme for `auto_scaling`:
      - `disk` (List , Optional) Single block of disk is allowed at once in disk auto scaling.